 Breach.
 The acquisition, access, Use or Disclosure of Protected Health Information in a manner not permitted under the Privacy Regulations that compromises the security or privacy of the Protected Health Information.
 45 C.F.R. § 164.402.

 3. Business Associate.
 A person or entity not employed by the University that creates, receives, maintains, or transmits Protected Health Information for a covered function or activity, for or on behalf of the University.
 Such activities may include, but are not limited to, billing; repricing; claims processing and administration; data analysis; legal, accounting, and actuarial services; certain patient safety activities; consulting; utilization review; quality assurance; and similar services or functions.
 A Business Associate may be a Covered Entity.
 45 C.F.R. § 160.103.

+Note: The University may also serve as a Business Associate of another Covered Entity, as described in Privacy-27, Business Associates.

 4. CCCompliance DateU.
 The date by which a UCCCovered EntityU must comply with the Privacy Regulations, which is April 14, 2003.